braindatalab/PyBispectra/docs/source/motivation.rst

 can be used to infer features of the physical relationships between interacting brain regions :footcite:`Silchenko2010`.

+Ultimately, the bispectrum is a useful technique for the analysis of electrophysiological signals.
+This includes (non-)invasive neural data such as EEG, MEG, ECoG, and LFP, but also non-neural data like EMG and ECG.

 Why use the bispectrum for these analyses?
 ------------------------------------------